Anharmonic effects on phase-space quantum profiles: an exact approach: Discussion and Conclusions

 The {\em singular oscillator} quantum Hamiltonian discussed here exhibits an already known systematic analytical appeal -- similar to those ones of the $1$-dim reduction of the $3$-dim Schr\"odinger equation \cite{NovoPaper} -- also identified in the context of hyperbolic quantum wells \cite{EPL18} and in the implementation of typical scenarios of quantum cosmology \cite{JCAP18}.

 In the context of a preliminarily approach for the understanding of phase-space classical and quantum correspondence, the quantum purity was obtained.
 The most relevant result of our investigation is concerned with the role of the quantum purity in depicting equivalent measurable information from inequivalent encoding mechanisms (driven by the $\alpha$-term interactions) as described by an equivalent $1$-dim harmonic oscillator, on one hand, and by the {\em singular oscillator}, on the other hand.
+Essentially, it is related to the fact that both quantum systems have the thermodynamic information content described by equivalent partition functions which, in case of singular oscillators, also are not affected by the $\alpha$-term interactions.

 Concerning some further investigations, the fluid analog of the phase-space information flux discussed here can indeed be extended to the description of von Neumann and R\'enyi entropies in the context of statistical ensembles.
-The mathematical manipulability here identified, when related to the quantum potential here discussed, supports periodic motions which delineate an enclosing phase-space classical path from which quantum distortions can be identified \cite{EPL18,NovoPaper02}.
+The system here considered supports periodic motions which delineate an enclosing phase-space classical path from which quantum distortions can be identified \cite{EPL18,NovoPaper02}.
 Therefore, it comprises the initial setup for employing the Wigner flow framework to discuss how quantum regimes are far from classical ones in the scenario of statistical mixtures.